Tv (or S) stands for “Shutter Priority Mode”

 When You Need To Set Your Camera to Shutter Priority Mode

-Setting your camera to Tv or S on the mode dial is ideal when the main consideration of portraying the scene is movement, because how a camera “sees” movement depends on how long it “looks” at it, or how long the shutter is open.
+Setting your camera to Tv or S on the mode dial is ideal when the main consideration of portraying the scene is movement, because how a camera “sees” movement depends on how long the sensor is exposed to it, or how long the shutter is open.
 Tv actually stands for Time Value (or S for Shutter), and that’s an easy way to remember what it’s doing because the shutter on your camera is what physically controls the time of an exposure.

 The sound your camera makes (if it makes a mechanical sound when you shoot) is the sound of the shutter opening and closing.
 Click clack!

 To Blur Motion = Use a Slow Shutter Speed (a long time)

 To Freeze Motion = Use a Fast Shutter Speed (a short time)

 To freeze things trying shooting in shutter priority mode with a blazing fast shutter speed, like 1/2000 of a second.
 To blur them, slow it waaay down, like 1/2 (half a second) or 2″ (two seconds).
 How fast or how slow your shutter speed needs to be in order to accomplish a desired effect depends on how fast or slow a subject is moving.

 What You Can Get by Using Shutter Priority Mode On Your Camera